Apple Cranberry Dump Cake Cobbler

 Many of our local grocery stores have stocked up on many wonderful combinations of Lucky Leaf pie fillings for the holidays.
 I’m talking about flavors and combinations I’ve never seen before.
 I saw an Apple-Cranberry combination and snapped up four cans before they could all be grabbed up by others!

 I wasn’t sure what I was going to do with the pie filling at first.
 Then it dawned on me to make a delicious dump cake cobbler with them.
 Yes, yes, yes, this is a gold medal recipe!
 Apple Cranberry Dump Cake Cobbler turned out with excellent taste, texture, and appearance.

 This recipe is great hot out of the oven and served with ice cream or whipped cream.
-I drizzled caramel sauce over top of mine, but this dessert is rich and sweet enough without any other topping.
-If you’re looking for a quick and easy yet festive, holiday dessert, than consider this delicious recipe.
+I drizzled caramel sauce over top of mine.
+But this dessert is rich and sweet enough without any other topping.
+If you’re looking for a quick and easy, yet festive, holiday dessert, then consider this delicious recipe.
 You can’t go wrong with a dessert that only takes 5 minutes to make and only requires 5 ingredients!

 You’ll love the taste of apples and cranberries together in this lovely dessert.

 Apple Cranberry Dump Cake Cobbler is delicious served with whipped cream and caramel glaze. 🙂